zabbix/zabbix/templates/app/rabbitmq_agent/README.md

 ## Setup

 Enable the RabbitMQ management plugin.
-See [RabbitMQ's documentation](https://www.rabbitmq.com/management.html) to enable it.
+See [RabbitMQ's documentation](https://www.rabbitmq.com/management.html) for the instructions.

 Create a user to monitor the service: